algorandfoundation/algokit-cli/docs/features/compile.md

 algokit compile python -h
 ```

-To check which version of the PuyaPy compiler is being used, run the following:
+To determine the version of the PuyaPy compiler in use, execute the following command:

 ```shell
 algokit compile python --version